defold/doc/docs/en/manuals/iap.md

 end

 function init(self)
-    -- Initiate a fetch of products
-    iap.list({ COINS_ID, LOGO_ID }, product_list)
+    -- Initiate a fetch of products (max 20 at a time for Google Play) iap.list({ COINS_ID, LOGO_ID }, product_list)
 end
 ```